 The land that would be subject to the Conservation Easement under the various alternatives is contiguous to land owned by The Westchester Land Trust (WLT).
 Therefore, the WLT would be the first to be offered any easement once the subdivision receives preliminary approval.
 Alternatively, the conservation easement could be held by the Village of Mamaroneck or any other public body or not-for-profit conservation organization.
-According to the Applicant, the WLT is interested in acquiring this easement and, in fact, may be interested in acquiring the two new parcels created under the FEIS Proposed Action.
-According to the Applicant, it is their intent to convey the two new lots to the WLT upon subdivision approval.
+The WLT has previously documented its interest in acquiring this easement (or the same area in fee simple)(see, WLT Letter dated May 13, 2015 and included in the Appendix).
+The conservation easement would be recorded in the Westchester County Clerk's Office, Division of Land Records, prior to the issuance of a building permit.